markjosephcampbell/Deep_Learning_LSTM_Stock_Predictor/.ipynb_checkpoints/README-checkpoint.md

 Use the above to answer the following:

 > Which model had a lower loss?
+The model based on closing data
 >
 > Which model tracked the actual values better over time?
+The model based on closing data
 >
 > Which window size worked best for the model?